-How to Change User-Agents in Chrome, Edge, Safari & Firefox
+How to Change User Agents in Chrome, Edge, Safari & Firefox

-Whether you are an SEO, marketer, or web developer, often you might need to change your browser’s user-agent to test different things.
+Whether you are an SEO pro, marketer, or web developer, you might often need to change your browser’s user-agent to test different things.

-For example, you’re running a MAC-OS-specific campaign.
+For example, imagine you’re running a MAC-OS-specific campaign.
 To find out if your campaign is running properly and not targeting Linux users, changing the user-agent of your browser can help you test.

-For web developers, changing user-agents is almost a daily task in order to test how websites behave in different browsers and devices.
+Changing user-agents is almost a daily task for web developers, as they need to test how websites behave in different browsers and devices.

-What Is a User-Agent?
+What Is A User-Agent?

 A user-agent is an HTTP request header string identifying browsers, applications, or operating systems that connect to the server.

-Not only browsers have user-agents, but also bots, crawlers such as search engines Googlebot, Google AdSense, etc.
+Browsers have user-agents, and so do bots and crawlers such as search engines Googlebot, Google AdSense, etc.

-Here we are going to learn how to change the user-agent of your browser.
+Here, we will learn how to change your browser’s user-agent.

 The process is called user-agent spoofing.

-Yes, when a browser or any client sends a different user-agent HTTP header from what they are and fake it that is called spoofing.
+Spoofing occurs when a browser or client sends a different user-agent HTTP header from what it is and fakes it.

-While the term may be alarming, this is not a dangerous activity and will not cause any problems for you.
-(So feel free to spoof your user-agent as much as you want. 🙂)
+While the term may be alarming, this is not a dangerous activity and will not cause you any problems.
+(Feel free to spoof your user-agent as much as you want.)

-How to Change Your User-Agent on Chrome & Edge
+How To Change Your User-Agent On Chrome & Edge

 Since Microsoft Edge is now using Chromium, the settings for both Chrome and Edge are the same.

-1. Right Click Anywhere in Webpage > Inspect
+1. Right Click Anywhere On Webpage > Inspect

-Alternatively, you can use CTR+Shift+I on Windows, Cmd + Opt +J on Mac.
+Alternatively, you can use CTR+Shift+I on Windows and Cmd + Opt +J on Mac.

 2. Choose More Tools > Network Conditions

-Click on the three vertical dots on the upper right corner.
+Click on the three vertical dots in the upper right corner.

 3. Uncheck Select Automatically Checkbox

-4. Choose One Among the Built-In User-Agents List
+4. Choose One Among The Built-In User-Agents List

 If the user-agent you want doesn’t exist, you can enter any string you want on the field below the list.

-For example, you can enter the following (Googlebot’s user-agent) into the custom field.
+For example, you can enter the following (Googlebot’s user-agent) into the custom field:

 Mozilla/5.0 (compatible; Googlebot/2.1; +http://www.google.com/bot.html)

-This may be useful for SEO professionals to identify if there is a cloaking on the website when the webpage shows different content to Googlebot and another to website visitors.
+This may be useful for SEO professionals to identify if there is a cloaking on the website where the webpage shows specific content to Googlebot and different content to website visitors.

 Alternatively, you can use the Chrome extension User-Agent Switcher and Manager.

-That said, I try not to use browser extensions when the browser can actually do the action I want.
-This is to avoid overloading the browser with tons of add-ons.
+That said, I try not to use browser extensions when the browser can perform the action I want.
+This is to avoid overloading the browser with add-ons.

-Also, extensions have a habit to break websites unexpectedly sometimes.
+Also, extensions have a habit of breaking websites unexpectedly sometimes.

 While you might think the website you visited has an issue, the root cause can be one of the add-ons you’re using.

-How to Change User-Agent on Safari
+How To Change User-Agent On Safari

-1. Go to Preferences
+1. Go To Preferences

 2. Enable Develop Menu Bar